zchee/golang-wiki/CodeReviewComments.md

 ## Initialisms

 Words in names that are initialisms or acronyms (e.g. "URL" or "NATO") have a consistent case.
 For example, "URL" should appear as "URL" or "url" (as in "urlPony", or "URLPony"), never as "Url".
-Here's an example: ServeHTTP not ServeHttp.
+As an example: ServeHTTP not ServeHttp.
+For identifiers with multiple initialized "words", use for example "xmlHTTPRequest" or "XMLHTTPRequest".

 This rule also applies to "ID" when it is short for "identifier," so write "appID" instead of "appId".